jmix-framework/jmix-dependencies-tool/README.md

 * `--nexus-password` (required) - Nexus user password.
 * `--artifacts-dir` (required) - a directory with artifacts to be uploaded to Nexus.

-## Adopt Projects For Working with Custom Nexus Repository
+## Configure Projects For Working with Custom Nexus Repository

 While creating a new Jmix project in Jmix Studio, add custom Nexus repository.